 1. Owners Want To Move Back

-Owners want to move into the property themselves – this is a common situation in condos and homes where the landlord is usually a private owner.
+This is a common situation in condos and homes where the landlord is usually a private owner.
 This is much less likely to occur in an apartment complex, and another consideration before renting a home

 2. Rent increases